Tommy Abuel

 Tomas "Tommy" Rosales Abuel Jr. (born September 16, 1942) is a Filipino actor and lawyer.
-He won the FAMAS Best Supporting Actor Award in Maynila, Sa Kuko Ng Liwanag (1975), and Karma (1981); and Cinemalaya Best Actor Award in Dagsin (2016).
+He won the FAMAS Best Supporting Actor Award for Manila in the Claws of Light (1975) and Karma (1981); and the Cinemalaya Best Actor Award for Dagsin (2016).

-He appeared in movies T-Bird At Ako (1982) with Nora Aunor and Vilma Santos, Bituing Walang Ningning (1985) with Sharon Cuneta and Cherie Gil.
+He appeared in movies T-Bird at Ako (1982) with Nora Aunor and Vilma Santos, Bituing Walang Ningning (1985) with Sharon Cuneta and Cherie Gil.

 He is also an award-winning stage actor.
 He received the Aliw Award for Best Stage Actor for three consecutive years.
-His memorable theater roles in stage plays like Antigone, Mga Ibong Mandaragit, Anak Ng Araw, Andres Bonifacio, El Filibusterismo, and Florante At Laura, among others.
-He performed musical plays like Carousel, The King And I, and West Side Story, among others.
+His performed in various stage plays such as Antigone, Mga Ibong Mandaragit, Anak ng Araw, Andres Bonifacio, El Filibusterismo, and Florante at Laura, and Kanser, among others.
+He also performed in musicals like Carousel, The King and I, and West Side Story, among others.